faceyspacey/extract-css-chunks-webpack-plugin/README.md

 So... why did we rebuild `extract-css-chunks`?
 What does it offer?

-It's got all the goodness of `mini-css-extract-plugin` but with 2 gleaming, sought after benefits.
+It's got all the goodness of `extract-css-chunks-webpack-plugin` but with 2 gleaming, sought after benefits.

 Compared to the existing loaders, we are offering a single solution as opposed to needing to depend on multiple loaders to cater for different features: